Nasir (film): Reception

 Saibal Chatterjee of NDTV gave 4/5 stars and wrote, "Nasir is a heartfelt ode to a man who deserves better - and, by extension, to all humans who do."
-Shikhar Verma of High on Films gave 3/5 stars and wrote, "Nasir is a political film showcased through a life of miserable positivity.
-It takes us through sequences of daily routines – some of which can be easily dismissed as boring; to bring us to its ultimate climactic reasoning."
 Kirubhakar Purushothaman of Cinema Express gave 4/5 stars and wrote, "It would be easy to box Nasir as parallel cinema or as an arthouse film but that would be unfortunate.
 Nasir is an intense story of our land told through an embrace of the cinematic language.
 It’s no surprise that this film is resonating across the world."

-Luke Gorham of In Review Online wrote, "What’s immediately striking about Nasir, Arun Karthick’s sophomore feature, is the ebb-and-flow rhythm of its slice-of-life portraiture.
-Karthick immediately and consistently trains his camera on the toil of hands, maestros of daily drudgery; characters’ heads, meanwhile, often extend beyond the frame, as if to suggest their peripherality with regard to life’s grind."

 Jay Weissberg of Variety wrote, "'Nasir' is a superb example of what can be done on a tiny budget when the vision is strong, the script is low-key, and the performers privilege rapport and naturalism over dramatic flourishes."
 Neil Young of Hollywood Reporter wrote, "A quiet plea for tolerance and an assertion of humanistic values in an era where such things can no longer be taken for granted, Nasir is all the more touching for its scrupulous avoidance of sentimentality and manipulation.
 The quietest voices, it reminds us, can often make the most penetrating, memorable impact."